rojosinalma/cord/README.md

   NO_WEBHOOKS=true ruby app.rb
 ```

-For easier development you can use rerun and reload your client whenever files change inside the `app/` folder.
+For easier development you can use `rerun` and reload the app whenever files change inside the `app/` folder.

 ```ruby
   NO_WEBHOOKS=true rerun ruby app.rb